List of Community characters: Jeff Winger

-Jeffrey Tobias "Jeff" Winger (played by Joel McHale), born c.
+Jeffrey Tobias Winger (played by Joel McHale), born c.
 1974, is a sardonic, charismatic, and quick-witted ex-lawyer attending Greendale Community College.
 He was born in Denver, Colorado, to parents William and Doreen Winger.
 His father divorced his mother when Jeff was very young and later had another child named Willy Jr., Jeff's half-brother.
 At the age of 10, he was bullied and humiliated in front of his friends at a YMCA over a game of foosball, eventually wetting his pants.
 Unbeknownst to either of them at the time, the girl who beat him was his study-group peer Shirley, who was then 12 and a bully.
 He tells her that he had to change schools, as well as his hair, his clothes, even his personality because of the incident.
 In 1997, around age 19, Jeff submitted an audition tape for MTV's The Real World: Seattle, which would later come back to haunt him during an election for Greendale's student-body president.
 In the season 5 episode "Geothermal Escapism", as study-group member Troy is about to leave Greendale, Jeff discreetly reveals to him that he has "never set one foot outside Colorado".

 Because of his background experience as a lawyer and his confidence, many people, including Dean Pelton and Señor Chang, seek help from Jeff.
 Jeff's adventures include stints as a member of the debate team and substitute glee club, and editor of the school newspaper, as well as efforts to improve Chang's professional and love lives.
 Due to his competitive nature and air of superiority, Jeff has a problematic relationship with his accounting, billiards, and pottery professors, and he ends up doing poorly in their classes.